ReverentEngineer/rdg/doc/sphinx/index.rst

 Regex Data Generator
 ========================

 Welcome to the Regex Data Generator (RDG) documentation.
+RDG is a simple tool for using a subset of the regular expression language to generate data in a prescribed form.
+It includes a C library, a command line interface, and Python bindings.

 .. toctree::
    :maxdepth: 2
-   :hidden:
-   :caption: Contents:
+   :caption: Table of Contents:

    installation
    expressions